 “Friendly Manitoba” has become a mantra, not a slogan

 Have you started giving directions to tourists who look lost?
 Have you made it a point to help out other newcomers like you?
 Being welcoming and giving back are awesome Manitoban traits that truly make us the country’s friendliest people.
-It has become our way of life and we’re proud of it!
+It has become our way of life, and we’re proud of it!

 Bonus: You know who Manitoba Merv is

 Manitoba Merv is the province’s version of Punxsutawney Phil, a groundhog chosen to be the predictor of spring on Groundhog Day.
 According to superstition, if a groundhog emerging from its burrow on this day sees its shadow, it means six more weeks of winter.
 If it doesn’t see it, spring will come early.
-For 26 years now, Manitoba Merv has shown his season-predicting ability and has been correct 98% of the time (he has made only one mistake since 1993).
-A plus point is that unlike Punxsutawney Phil, he is immortal (as he is a puppet).
+For 26 years now, Manitoba Merv has shown his season-predicting ability and has been correct 98% of the time (he has had only one mistake since 1993).
+A plus point is that unlike Punxsutawney Phil, he is immortal (since he is a puppet).
 He lives at the Oak Hammock Marsh Interpretive Centre and comes out only on Feb.
 2 every year.
 (For more of Manitoba Merv, read Manitoba Merv: The 26-year history of a Groundhog Day legend,CTV Winnipeg).

 Are there any other signs that we’ve missed?
-Send us a note and we’ll add it!
+Send us a note, and we’ll add it!